AOEpeople/StackFormation/README.md

 }
 ```

-...and configure that parameter in the `blueprint.yml` file:
+... and configure that parameter in the `blueprint.yml` file:
 ```
 blueprints:
   - stackname: my-stack